In Search of Solid Ground

 In Search of Solid Ground is the second studio album by American rock band Saosin, released on September 8, 2009 through Virgin Records.
 Recording sessions for the album saw Saosin recording with multiple producers such as Butch Walker, John Feldman, and Lucas from Matt Squire's production team.
 Five songs off the album were self-produced by the band's guitarist Beau Burchell and bass guitarist Chris Sorenson.
-The album is also the last release to feature former lead vocalist Cove Reber and guitarist Justin Shekoski.
+The album is also the last release to feature lead vocalist Cove Reber and guitarist Justin Shekoski, until Reber later returned to Saosin in 2024.